oasmobile/php-dynamodb-odm/README.md

 #### Partitioned Hash Key

 A partitioned hash key is an extension to fields used as hash key in queries.
 There are circumstances that you only want to query on a single value (or very few values) for that field.
 The nature of DynamoDB will only utilize a fraction of the read capacity assigned, and therefore limit your system performance.
-However, by using a partitioned hash key for that field, each value of the originial field will have a group of mapped values in the partitioned hash key field (default to 16).
+However, by using a partitioned hash key for that field, each value of the originial field will have a group of mapped values in the partitioned hash key field.
 By querying those partitioned values parallelly (see [Multi Query](#by-using-multi-query-on-partitioned-hash-key)), your query performace should be significantly improved in this use case.

 We use _@PartitionedHashKey_ annotation to describe the partitioned hash key field.
 The supported attributes are:

 - **baseField**: the original field name
-- **hashField**: the field whose value is used as a hashing source
+- **hashField**: the field whose value is used as a hashing source, always use a well distributed field as hash field (e.g. unqiue ID for the item)
 - **size**: size of partition, default to 16

 #### Index